Stock market today: Wall Street up to start a week full of results and Fed meeting - ExBulletin

 Dominos Pizza added to the pile on Monday, reporting stronger-than-expected results thanks to a second straight quarter of rising orders for delivery and takeout.
 Its stock increased by 5.6%.

 Tesla also played a significant role in the market rally and surged 15.3%.
-Its CEO, Elon Musk, met with a senior Chinese official as the company tries to revive sales in the world's largest auto market.
+Its CEO, Elon Musk met with a senior Chinese official as it attempts to revive sales in the world's largest auto market.

 On the losing side, SoFi Technologies fell 10.5%.
 The financial services company reported last quarter results that were better than analysts expected, but its net profit forecast for the current quarter fell short.

-Last week's strong earnings reports helped the S&P 500 post its first winning week in four.
+Strong results released last week helped the S&P 500 reach its first winning week in four.
 Companies in the index appear to be on track to report a third straight quarter of earnings per share growth, according to FactSet.

 The stock market will need such strength to stabilize after a fragile April.
-The S&P 500 fell as much as 5.5% during the month as signals of stubbornly high inflation forced traders to lower their expectations for when the Federal Reserve might begin easing interest rates. 'interest.
+The S&P 500 fell as much as 5.5% during the month on signals from stubbornly high inflation forced traders to lower their expectations for when the Federal Reserve might begin easing of interest rates.

-After starting the year predicting at least six rate cuts in 2024, traders are now betting heavily on just one, according to data from the CME group.
+After entering the forecast of the year six or more After rate cuts in 2024, traders are now placing many bets on one, according to CME Group data.

 When the Federal Reserve announces its latest policy decision on Wednesday, no one expects it to change its main interest rate, which is at its highest level since 2001.
 Instead, the hope is that the central bank can provide clues on when the earliest a rate cut might occur.

 This week's Fed meeting will not include the release of Fed officials' forecasts for where they see rates heading in the coming years.
-The last such set of forecasts, released in March, showed the typical Fed official at the time predicting three cuts for 2024.
+The last set of such forecasts, released in March, showed that the typical Fed official at the time was pencil drawing in three sections for 2024.

 But Fed Chairman Jerome Powell could offer more color during his press conference following the central banks' decision.
 He suggested earlier this month that rates could stay high for longer because the Fed awaits additional evidence that inflation is sustainably heading toward its 2% target.